Counseling (Instruction)

 Grade Mode: Standard Letter

 An in-depth examination of the transfer process from a California Community College to a four-year college or university.
-The course is designed specifically for students interested in learning about transfer admission requirements, general education patterns, major preparation, transfer application deadlines and financial aid resources available at four-year institutions.
-Students will be introduced to public, private and out-of-state colleges and universities, including the University of California (UC) and California State University (CSU) systems of higher education.
-Strategies to cope with transfer shock and anxiety will be explored.
+This course prepares students to navigate transfer admission requirements, general education patterns, major preparation, application timelines, and financial aid resources.
+Students will explore UC, CSU, private, and out-of-state systems.
+Emphasis is placed on developing individualized transfer and financial plans and applying strategies to manage “transfer shock” and achieve a successful transition.

 COUN 160